 - Disinfect surfaces in your home and workplace.

-- Cover your face with a tissue when you sneeze or cough, then throw the tissue away.
+- Cover your face with a tissue when you sneeze or cough, then throw the tissue away immediately.

 What do I do if I think I’m getting sick?

-If you think you are getting sick, call your primary care provider.
-He or she can help find out what condition you have and the best way to get better.
+If you think you are getting sick, call your primary care provider (PCP).
+He or she can help find out why you feel that way.
+Your PCP will know how to help you feel better.
 In case of an emergency, call 911.

 You can get an early refill on most prescriptions, to help make sure you have enough medication.
 You may be able to get a 90-day supply on some maintenance medicines.
-Contact your pharmacy or Prestige Health Choice Member Services at 1-855-355-9800 (TDD/TTY 1-855-358-5856) for more information.
+Contact your pharmacy or Pharmacy Member Services toll-free at 1-855-371-3936 for more information.

 What if I need medications delivered to me?

 - Ask your pharmacy if no cost prescription delivery is available.
 Many pharmacies are now offering new delivery options due to COVID-19 concerns.